Impact

 Risk and Exploitability

-The CVE was assigned a medium Chromium security severity and no EPSS data is available.
+The CVSS score is 9.6, indicating a critical severity, while the EPSS score of < 1% suggests a low probability of exploitation.
 It is not listed in the CISA KEV catalog.
-Exploitation requires prior renderer process compromise and the inclusion of a crafted extension, indicating a medium level of difficulty and limited attack surface.
+Exploitation requires a prior renderer process compromise and the inclusion of a crafted extension, making it a medium difficulty attack with limited surface area.
 If a renderer is already breached, an attacker could escape the sandbox and execute arbitrary code.

 OpenCVE Enrichment